rakeshrana87/cloud-native/README.md

 # cloud-native
-This is for clout native practice
+This is for cloud native practice